insidewhy/cc.gamer/README.md

 # cc.gamer
 An HTML5 game engine with WebGL and canvas backends.
+Built for sprite based games but with 3D support in WebGL mode.

 # installation
 To install globally: